 - Are there academic support services on campus such as tutoring and writing centers?

-After each information session, get the business card of the person who gave your information session as well as the name and contact information of the admissions representative who will work with your application so that you can be in touch with them.
+After each information session, get the business card of the college admissions counselor who gave your information session as well as the name and contact information of the admissions representative who will work with your application so that you can be in touch with them.

 Also get the name and contact person in the department of your intended major if you know what you want to study so that you can ask questions during the application process.